Add google analytics to Astro with Partytown

 });

-This configuration allows Partytown to forward all events to Google Analytics using window.dataLayer.
-You can find more information about configuration options in the Partytown documentation.
+This configuration enables Partytown to forward all events to Google Analytics using window.dataLayer.
+For more information about configuration options, refer to the Partytown documentation.

-Create a google analytics account and get the tracking ID.
+Create a Google Analytics account and obtain the tracking ID.
 After creating a new property for your domain, you can find the tracking ID in the Property Settings.

-Now that we have the partytown integration installed and our google analytics tracking ID, we can start setting up our google analytics script.
+Now that we have the Partytown integration installed and the Google Analytics tracking ID, we can proceed with setting up our Google Analytics script.

-Google Analytics will provide your with an inline script that will be very similar to the following one:
+Google Analytics will provide you with an inline script that will resemble the following:

 <!-- Global site tag (gtag.js) - Google Analytics -->